An Interview with Lori Dernavich

 One might ask, what qualifies you to work with your clientele?

 That’s a fair question.
-I have partnered with, coached, and advised MANY businesses of varying sizes, industries, and cultures.
-I’ve seen the gamut of issues, crises, leadership styles, and human interaction.
+For over 20 years, I’ve seen the gamut of issues, crises, leadership styles, and human interaction.
 That qualifies me to help founders and their organizations.

-I’ve been told I possess the perfect combination of street smarts and book smarts for my role.
-I have a degree in Food Chemistry, so the geek in me understands science and tech personalities.
+I’ve been told I possess the perfect combination of street smarts and book smarts.
+I have a degree in Food Chemistry, so my inner geek understands science and tech personalities.
 I was a psychotherapist, so I understand people and systems.
-I did high tech recruiting for a number of years, so I understand sales and hiring issues.
+I did high-tech recruiting for a number of years, so I understand sales and hiring issues.
 That’s also where I learned about startups, middle market companies, and public companies, all within different industries.
 I’ve been an entrepreneur since 2002, so I understand ROI.

 What’s the first thing you do when someone contacts you?

-I have an initial meeting, ask a lot of questions, and listen.
-And the essential question to ask is, “What does success look like to you?”
+I have an initial meeting and get really curious.
+The essential question is, “What does a successful coaching engagement look like to you?”
 I want to know that we have a clear picture and expectations.
-Entrepreneurs want to do things their way and fast.
-Each is different with different needs, so their engagements must be too.
+Every client is unique, so their coaching engagements must be too.
 I usually work on an hourly basis once we determine their needs and goals.
+I’m not a fan of coaching packages.
+I tried them in my early years but abandoned them.
+It felt like I was forcing people into my process when what we should be focusing on is their uniqueness.